 I shall hold them to be supreme”

-This goes against everything society has told us we need to be happy or how our court system judges.
-In Western culture, it’s a race to be the most important that results in happiness and the one with the most money will most likely win the court case.
-Often it’s the most cunning or talented lawyer that wins the case, not the most worthy.
+This goes against everything society has told us we need to be happy, or how our court system judges.
+In Western culture, it’s a race to be the most important, which results in happiness, and the one with the most money will most likely win the court case.
+Often, it’s the most cunning or talented lawyer who wins the case, not the most worthy.
 If you can afford a talented lawyer and your opponent can’t, you have a much better chance at winning the case, regardless of how fair that judgment is.
 It relies mostly on the skill of the lawyer or advocate to judge a case.

 How you treat those lesser than you determines your ability to judge fairly.
-Do you look deeper than face value or are you easily fooled by charismatic words?
+Do you look deeper than face value, or do charismatic words easily fool you?

 3. Is what you say and do in public the same as what you say and do behind closed doors?

-I once worked very closely with the CEO of a non-profit with the vision of helping people experiencing homelessness.
-When I met the CEO, he spent a lot of energy to show me how “good” he is.
-He would apologize for being late because he helped a guy in a wheelchair get home along the way.
+I once worked closely with the CEO of a nonprofit organisation with a vision to help people experiencing homelessness.
+When I met the CEO, he spent a lot of energy showing me how “good” he is.
+He would apologise for being late because he helped a guy in a wheelchair get home along the way.
 Or he would hold out his hand respectfully to a beggar at the traffic light and invite him to come to the homeless shelter while sitting next to me in his car.
-Or he would share his vision to give these vulnerable people a second chance in life and how he enjoys being paid for the opportunity to help the less fortunate.
+Or he would share his vision to give these vulnerable people a second chance in life, and how he enjoys being paid for the opportunity to help the less fortunate.

 Good intentions

 For a while, I truly believed that his intentions were good and pure and that he was making a big difference.
-The cracks, however, started showing after only a few weeks as the effort of keeping up a public image outweighed how he truly felt inside.
-One day, after a stressful board meeting, he was stopped by two homeless men who were chased out of one of his shelters.
+The cracks, however, began to show after only a few weeks, as the effort of maintaining a public image outweighed how he truly felt inside.
+One day, after a stressful board meeting, he was stopped by two homeless men who had been chased out of one of his shelters.
 I didn’t hear the whole conversation, but I did hear how he loudly scolded them for being liars and sent them away without help.
 They came back again and again, each time being sent away cold-heartedly to sleep on the street.
-The video footage containing their claimed assault at the shelter mysteriously disappeared and no one bothered looking for it, harshly judging them as lying based on an expectation that people with addictions and homeless people all lie.
+The video footage containing their claimed assault at the shelter mysteriously disappeared, and no one bothered looking for it, harshly judging them as lying based on an expectation that people with addictions and homeless people all lie.

-The facade of truly caring about homelessness evaporated like a cloud in front of the sun.
+The facade of truly caring about homelessness evaporated like a cloud before the sun.
 He didn’t care so much for them as being in a position where society would see him as a good person.

 You can’t fake authenticity.